allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 **Future: component Event Bus**<br/>
 There are many use cases when we want Boxes to interact with each other.
-For example, our Search page lets user to search through offers available on Allegro.
+For example, our Search page lets user search through offers available on Allegro.
 Search results are shown by the Listing box.
 Below we have Recommendations box which shows some offers, possibly related with the search query.